tuespetre/Impatient/README.md

 `MemberInitExpression`s and `NewExpression`s.
 Any `NewExpression` that
 appears must include the `Members`, and any `MemberInitExpression` that appears must not include a `MemberListBinding` node.

-#### `ProjectionExpression`s

-There are three concrete implementations of the abstract `ProjectionExpression` class included with Impatient:

-- `ServerProjectionExpression`

-  This `ProjectionExpression` represents a projection that is entirely translatable, and will typically be composed by the consumer with a `MemberInitExpression` or a `NewExpression`.

-- `ClientProjectionExpression`

-  This `ProjectionExpression` represents a projection that is partially translatable.
-It contains a `LambdaExpression` that is translatable and another `LambdaExpression` that is not translatable, which transforms the result of the translatable `LambdaExpression`.

-- `CompositeProjectionExpression`

-  This `ProjectionExpression` also represents a projection that is partially translatable.
-It contains two `ProjectionExpression`s and a `LambdaExpression` that combines the results of the `ProjectionExpression`s.

-The `ClientProjectionExpression` and `CompositeProjectionExpression` types are mostly produced by Impatient as the result of processing `Join`, `GroupJoin`, `SelectMany`, `Select`, and similar operators.